IP-CAM/btc_lightning_payment-Opencart-v.1.5.5.1/README.md

 To get macaroon.invoice hex use
-[code]xxd -ps -u -c 1000  /home/bitcoin/.lnd/data/chain/bitcoin/mainnet/invoice.macaroon[/code]
+`xxd -ps -u -c 1000  /home/bitcoin/.lnd/data/chain/bitcoin/mainnet/invoice.macaroon`
 command

 How to allow REST API requests to your Lightning Node: